sanusart/PHP-form-generation-class/README.md

 ### Form generation class

-Generates strings of formated html from given class functions.
+Generates strings of formatted HTML from given class functions.

-See `index.php` for usage example.
+See `example/index.php` for usage example or see [demo](http://runnable.com/VDhdI3Iw4Kg7-vfd/php-form-generation-class)